eiphaYstos/Lab2devops2022/README.md

-# Lab2devops2022
+# Lab2 devops

-ECE Lab2 of devops
+## ECE 2022 class of devops

+First changes idk what to do